marcelm/cutadapt/doc/guide.rst

 The option ``-A`` is used here to specify an adapter sequence that cutadapt should remove from the second read in each pair.
-There are also the options ``-G`` and ``-B``.
+There are also the options ``-G``, ``-B``.
 All of them work just like their lowercase counterparts, except that the adapter is searched for in the second read in each paired-end read.
+There is also option ``-U``, which you can use to remove a fixed number of bases from the second read in a pair.

-While it is possible to run cutadapt on the two files separately, processing both files at the same time is highly recommended since cutadapt can check for problems in your input files only when they are processed together.
+While it is possible to run cutadapt on the two files separately, processing both files at the same time is highly recommended since the program can check for problems in your input files only when they are processed together.

 When you use ``-p``/``--paired-output``, cutadapt checks whether the files are